DIOL-UniTN/eldt-scm/README.md

 ## Contributions
 Authors:
-- Stefano Genetti, MSc Student University of Trento (Italy), stefano.genetti@studenti.unitn.it
+- Stefano Genetti, MSc Student University of Trento (Italy), stefano.genetti@unitn.it
 - Giovanni Iacca, Associate Professor University of Trento (Italy), giovanni.iacca@unitn.it

 For every type of doubt/question about the repository please do not hesitate to contact us.